 If it should happen that both sides are given to hyperbole, skim down and see who submitted the arguments and rebuttals.
 One side will likely have a contrived title such as “Citizens United for a Safe Whatever-the-heck.”
 If the other side happens to list an actual organization, or better yet, an actual person with a title below his name, you are most likely safe in voting against the fake grassroots group with the phony name.

 3. There’s always somebody to vote against.
 If you don’t know who to vote for, or don’t want to vote for any of them, pick the guy you hate the most and vote for whoever has the best chance of beating him.
 For example, here in California, Gray Davis was an absolute failure as a governor.
 He was up to his eyeballs in helping Enron to screw the whole state.
-All of his policies were catastrophic.
 Plus the guy thought he was king.
 He told the Sacramento Bee as much; he announced that the purpose of the legislature is to carry out his policies.
 And he was for sale.
 A popular joke of the time was: “How do you get Gray Davis to change his position on an issue?
 Tell him the check bounced.”
-He’s also (according to Jill Stewart at the now-defunct New Times) a full-blown psycho given to fits of rage.
-Throws things at his staff.
-Literally, he’ll pick up a knick-knack off his desk and hurl it at somebody.
-It’s a wonder he hasn’t been arrested yet.
-In any case, we really didn’t need another term with this bribe-taking egotistical lunatic.
-Granted, Arnold wasn’t much of an improvement, but he wasn’t anybody’s first choice anyway.
-At least we got rid of Davis.
+He was also (according to Jill Stewart at the now-defunct New Times) a full-blown psycho given to fits of rage.
+Threw things at his staff.
+Literally, he’d pick up a knick-knack off his desk and hurl it at somebody.
+It’s a wonder he wasn’t arrested or sued.

 That’s one example, but there’s another point to consider: Most career politicians start out by running for School Board, City Council, or Judge, or some other low-level office.
 This is your chance to kill a political career before it gets started.
 Read your local paper and check out interviews with the candidates.
 Look them up.
 Find the scumballs and vote against them.
 It’s your civic duty.

-In the last election here, over 236,000 people voted for the least-qualified candidate for judge that I have ever seen.
+In the 2006 election in Los Angeles, over 236,000 people voted for the least-qualified candidate for judge that I have ever seen.
 He ended up with almost 40% of the vote.
 Clearly a half-million people flipped a coin.
 Fortunately another 100,000 voters showed up for the other guy, so this incompetent didn’t end up on the bench.
 You can read the whole story here.

 That’s pretty much all there is to it.
 You could read all the initiatives all the way through if you like, but it’s not always necessary.
 Most times, all you need to know is who is paying for the campaign and whether their argument is based on fact and reason or fear and emotion.
 Guess which side you should vote for.